onmobile-rbtsdk/Gamely-android-sdk/README.md

 -------------- | -------------
 Required       | using a different version of AppCompat library.SDK will use the same version of library in the app.
 Not required	|  not using AppCompat library.
-Not required	| using same version of AppCompat library.
+Not required	| using the same version of AppCompat library.
 Android OS will keep only one version of library for both app and SDK.

 ## Initialize SDK
-You can do sdk intialisation in application/activity class
+You can do SDK initialization in the application/activity class
 ```groovy
 try {
            val gamelySDKClient = GamelySdkClient.Builder(context)